Book it in. We'll sort it out.

 - one hard waste collection from your property, or

 - one to two drop-off visits to the Melton Recycling Facility (MRF)

 (note: one visit is classed as a standard 6 x 4 trailer that has low level sides.
 Heaped loads or high side trailers, vans and utes are classed as two visits.

-Items in suitable condition may be dropped off by the collection team at the Resale Shop.
+We encourage residents to take items in good, working condition to the Melton Resale Shop.
 This gives household goods a second life rather than them going to landfill or being broken down for recycling.
-You can also drop-off items directly to the Melton Resale Shop.

 You may put out for collection a: